google-research/swirl-dynamics/swirl_dynamics/projects/probabilistic_diffusion/downscaling/gcm_wrf/README.md

 framework used to design the model is `JAX`.
 The [`swirl-dynamics`](https://github.com/google-research/swirl-dynamics) codebase contains numerous implementations of popular neural network architectures (e.g., UNet, ViT), as well as model templates for probabilistic diffusion.
 The package `orbax` is used for checkpointing.
 The model was trained and evaluated using NVIDIA A100 GPUs, so using architectures with similar or greater memory (e.g., NVIDIA H100) is recommended to avoid out-of-memory issues.

+[This](https://github.com/google-research/swirl-dynamics/blob/main/swirl_dynamics/projects/probabilistic_diffusion/colabs/demo.ipynb) demo Colab notebook illustrates how to instantiate, train, and perform inference with probabilistic diffusion models using `swirl-dynamics`.

 ## License